IamMohitM/iammohitm.github.io/_posts/2020-6-3-Graph Based Image Segmentation.md

 This is a summary and my implementation of the research paper [Efficient Graph based Image Segmentation](http://people.cs.uchicago.edu/~pff/papers/seg-ijcv.pdf).
 To understand the implementation it is recommended to know C++ (pointers, vectors, structs, linked lists, pass by reference and return by reference).

 ## What is Image Segmentation?
-Image Segmentation is the process of segmenting an image into sementaic regions, where each region represents a separate object.
+Image Segmentation is the process of dividing an image into sementaic regions, where each region represents a separate object.
 Quoting wikipedia:

 > More precisely, image segmentation is the process of assigning a label to every pixel in an image such that pixels with the same label share certain characteristics.